 BOARD OF SUPERVISORS

 Scioto Soil and Water Conservation District is led by a Board of Supervisors.
-The Board members are elected to three year terms in a public election held at the Scioto County Agriculture Dinner.
+The Board members are elected to three year terms in a public election held at the Scioto County Agriculture Dinner in August of each year.

 Thomas Turner - Chairman